Agrifood

 Experience

-Design and implement local initiatives with mentorship and peer support.
+Design and implement local initiatives with mentorship and peer support through WFF National Youth Chapters.

 ALEP 2026 – Young Women’s Empowerment

-In recognition of the International Year of the Woman Farmer, the 2026 edition of ALEP will focus on strengthening the leadership and career development of young women in agrifood systems.
-Designed for young women aged 18 to 35, the programme is open to active members of WFF National Youth Chapters as well as those interested in joining.
-Through structured capacity building sessions, mentorship and networking opportunities, participants will strengthen their knowledge, skills and self confidence to design and lead advocacy projects in their communities.
+In recognition of the International Year of the Woman Farmer, and in collaboration with Climate Bridges, the 2026 edition of ALEP will focus on strengthening the leadership and career development of young women in agrifood systems.
+Designed for young women aged 18 to 35, the programme welcomes active WFF National Youth Chapter members and those interested in joining.
+Through capacity building, mentorship and networking, participants strengthen their knowledge, skills and confidence to design and lead advocacy projects in their communities.

 ALEP 2026 on Water Action

-The ALEP on Water Action Cohort is designed to empower young FAO professionals to lead transformative change in sustainable water management across agrifood systems.
-The programme fosters innovation in water efficiency, climate adaptation and integrated water governance.
-It forms part of the Capacity Development Programme for Water, Land and Soil in Agriculture (WaLaSA) led by FAO’s Land and Water Division, in collaboration with the WFF Youth Initiative within FAO’s Office of Youth and Women.
+The cohort is part of the Capacity Development Programme for Water, Land and Soil in Agriculture (WaLaSA) led by FAO’s Land and Water Division in collaboration with the WFF Youth Initiative.

 Past Editions: ALEP 2025